 - Tristan Spurway (Thanks for Sharing your images of the Flying Squid and Devil Ray)

-- Bruce Dyer (Has been down to the Southern Ocean sooooo many times and he has many stories to share, always great company)
+- Bruce Dyer (Has been down to the Southern Ocean sooooo many times and he has many stories to share, he is always great company)

-You can read more about this Voyage in the Birdlife South Africa Magazine (Vol. 10 No.4 May/June 2022) as well as Avontuur Afrika (#issue 18, who also used some of our images to cover this article).
+You can read more about this Voyage in the Birdlife South Africa Magazine (Vol. 10 No.4 May/June 2022) and Avontuur Afrika (#issue 18, who also used some of our images to cover this article).

 Photographic equipment used on the Flock to Marion: